-- Ensuring the Child Protection and Safeguarding policy and procedures are implemented and followed by all staff - Enabling sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and DDSL(s) to carry out their roles effectively - Supporting and promoting a safeguarding culture and ethos in school so that children's wishes and feelings are taken into account when determining what action to take and what services to provide - Ensuring systems are in place for children to express their views and give feedback - Following the whistleblowing policy and procedures if an allegation is made against a member of staff, supply staff or a volunteer including liaising with the Local Authority Designated Officer (LADO) and referring anyone who has harmed, or may pose a risk to, a child to the Disclosure and Barring Service. - Ensuring that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.
+- Ensuring the Child Protection and Safeguarding policy and procedures are implemented and followed by all staff. - Enabling sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively. - Support and promote a safeguarding culture and ethos in school so that child/ren's wishes and feelings are taken into account when determining what action to take and what services to provide. - Ensuring systems are in place for children to express their views and give feedback. - Following the whistleblowing policy and procedures if an allegation is made against a member of staff supply staff or volunteer all staff, including liaising with the Local Authority Designated Officer (LADO) and referring anyone who has harmed or may pose a risk to a child to the Disclosure and Barring Service. - That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.